Robert Lehmann-Nitsche

-Robert Lehmann‑Nitsche (Radomierz, November 9, 1872 – Berlin, April 9, 1938) was a German anthropologist who spent thirty years in Argentina as director of the Anthropological Section of the La Plata Museum and professor at the University of Buenos Aires.
+Robert Lehmann‑Nitsche (November 9, 1872 in Radomierz – April 9, 1938 in Berlin) was a German anthropologist who spent thirty years in Argentina as director of the Anthropological Section of the La Plata Museum and professor at the University of Buenos Aires.
 He became an authority on indigenous people in Argentina and concluded his academic career at the Friedrich Wilhelm University in Berlin.
 After his death, he was accused of racism and having used research methods disrespectful of the rights of native Argentinians.

 Biography

 Lehmann‑Nitsche was born in what was then called Radomitz in a well-off family of farmers.
 He studied at the University of Freiburg and at Friedrich Wilhelm University in Berlin, and earned his doctorate in Philosophy in 1894 at Ludwig Maximilian University of Munich.
 In the same university, he earned a second doctorate, in Medicine, in 1897.
 In the same year 1897, he moved to Buenos Aires, having accepted an offer to direct the Anthropological Section of the La Plata Museum.
 His predecessor, Dutch anthropologist Herman Frederik Carel ten Kate, had recommended him for the position because of Lehmann-Nitsche's discussion of Osteology in his two doctoral dissertations.
 Ten Kate recommended to the young German scholar to carry out an extensive osteological study of the native Argentinians, comparing them to other native populations of the Americas, Africa, and Oceania, based on the large collection of skulls owned by the La Plata Museum.

 Lehmann-Nitsche did perform the recommended study, but extended it to living individuals from the indigenous people of Argentina.
-He started in 1898-1900 by examining individuals from the Selk'nam people who had been abducted in Patagonia and were exhibited by circuses or in events such as Buenos Aires' National Industrial Exposition of 1898.
+He started in 1898-1900 by examining individuals from the Selkʼnam people who had been abducted in Patagonia and were exhibited by circuses or in events such as Buenos Aires' National Industrial Exposition of 1898.
 However, he soon realized that observations of native Argentinians living free in their villages was more valuable, and between 1902 and 1925 organized six expeditions to remote areas of Argentina, putting together a rich collection of photographs, artifacts, and songs recorded on phonograph cylinders.
 He also used German immigrants in Argentina as informants and correspondents, and they continued to send new materials to the museum.